LORD-MicroStrain/mip_sdk/README.md

 * A working C compiler
   * C11 or later required
-* A working C++ compiler
+* A working C++ compiler, if using any C++ features.
-  * For C++ API only.
-Define `MIP_DISABLE_CPP=ON` if you don't want to use any C++.
+  * Define `MICROSTRAIN_ENABLE_CPP=OFF` if you don't want to use any C++.
+Note that some features are only available in C++.
   * C++11 or later required for the mip library
-  * C++14 or later for the examples (currently CMakeLists.txt assumes C++14 is required regardless)
+  * C++14 or later for the examples
+  * C++20 or later for metadata and associated examples.
 * CMake version 3.10 or later (technically this is optional, see below)
 * Doxygen, if building documentation

 ### CMake Build Configuration

 The following options may be specified when configuring the build with CMake (e.g. `cmake .. -DOPTION=VALUE`):
-* MIP_USE_SERIAL - Builds the included serial port library (default enabled).
+* MICROSTRAIN_ENABLE_SERIAL - Builds the included serial port library (default enabled).
-* MIP_USE_TCP - Builds the included socket library (default enabled).
+* MICROSTRAIN_ENABLE_TCP - Builds the included socket library (default enabled).
-* MIP_USE_EXTRAS - Builds some higher level utility classes and functions that may use dynamic memory.
-* MIP_ENABLE_LOGGING - Builds logging functionality into the library.
+* MICROSTRAIN_ENABLE_LOGGING - Builds logging functionality into the library.
 The user is responsible for configuring a logging callback (default enabled)
-* MIP_LOGGING_MAX_LEVEL - Max log level the SDK is allowed to log.
+* MICROSTRAIN_LOGGING_MAX_LEVEL - Max log level the SDK is allowed to log.
 If this is defined, any log level logged at a higher level than this will result in a noop regardless of runtime configuration.
 Useful if you want some logs, but do not want the overhead compiled into the code.
+* MICROSTRAIN_TIMESTAMP_TYPE - Overrides the default timestamp type.
+See the timestamps section in the documentation.
+* MICROSTRAIN_ENABLE_CPP - Causes the src/cpp directory to be included in the build (default enabled).
+Disable to turn off the C++ api.
+* MIP_ENABLE_EXTRAS - Builds some higher level utility classes and functions that may use dynamic memory.
 * MIP_ENABLE_DIAGNOSTICS - Adds some counters to various entities which can serve as a debugging aid.
 * BUILD_EXAMPLES - If enabled (`-DBUILD_EXAMPLES=ON`), the example projects will be built (default disabled).
 * BUILD_TESTING - If enabled (`-DBUILD_TESTING=ON`), the test programs in the /test directory will be compiled and linked.
 Run the tests with `ctest`.
 * BUILD_DOCUMENTATION - If enabled, the documentation will be built with doxygen.
 You must have doxygen installed.
 * BUILD_DOCUMENTATION_FULL - Builds internal documentation (default disabled).
 * BUILD_DOCUMENTATION_QUIET - Suppress standard doxygen output (default enabled).
-* MIP_DISABLE_CPP - Ignores .hpp/.cpp files during the build and does not add them to the project.
 * BUILD_PACKAGE - Adds a `package` target to the project that will build a `.deb`, `.rpm`, or `.7z` file containing the library
-* MIP_TIMESTAMP_TYPE - Overrides the default timestamp type.
-See the timestamps section in the documentation.

 ### Compilation

 1. Create the build directory (e.g. `mkdir build`).
 2. In the build directory, run `cmake .. <options>`
-   * Replace `<options>` with your configuration options, such as `-DMIP_USE_SERIAL=1`.
+   * Replace `<options>` with your configuration options, such as `-DMICROSTRAIN_ENABLE_SERIAL=1`.
    * You can use `cmake-gui ..` instead if you'd prefer to use the GUI tool (and have it installed).
    * An alternative generator may be used, such as ninja, code blocks, etc. by specifying `-G <generator>`
 3. Invoke `cmake --build .` in the build directory